 You can either buy suede cleaner, or you can use distilled white vinegar.

-Don’t mix the vinegar with water as any extra liquid can damage your suede.
+Note: Don’t mix the vinegar with water, as any extra liquid can damage your suede.

-We have a few suede items beyond just our boots, so we have the Otter Wax Suede Cleaner on hand.
-It’s easy to use because the spray cap allows for easy application and you don’t have to worry about soaking the leather through with vinegar and creating a fresh stain.
+I definitely recommend Otter Wax Suede Cleaner if you do go the suede cleaner route.
+It’s easy to use because the spray cap allows for easy application, and you don’t have to worry about soaking the leather through with vinegar and potentially creating a fresh stain.

 Step 5 (Optional): Spray on Suede Protector